neatlogic/neatlogic-report/README.en.md

 ## about

-neatlogic-report is a report module that comes with functions such as report template, report management, and sending plan.
+Neatlogic-report is a report module that supports users to configure report data sources and filtering conditions based on their needs and scenarios.
+For example, using reports to summarize all work orders from the past month, the module comes with functions such as report templates, report management, and sending plans.

 ## Feature